 Derivatives and Hedging.
-In August 2017, the Financial Accounting Standards Board ("FASB") issued ASU No. 2017-12, "Targeted Improvements to Accounting for Hedging Activities."
+In August 2017, the FASB issued ASU No. 2017-12, "Targeted Improvements to Accounting for Hedging Activities."
 This ASU amends and simplifies existing guidance to allow companies to more accurately present the economic effects of risk management activities in the financial statements.
-The amendments in this ASU are effective for interim and annual periods beginning after December 15, 2018 (Fiscal 2020).
+The amendments in this ASU are effective for the Partnership for interim and annual periods beginning October 1, 2019 (Fiscal 2020).
 Early adoption is permitted.
 For cash flow and net investment hedges as of the adoption date, the guidance requires a modified retrospective approach.
 The amended presentation and disclosure guidance is required only prospectively.
 The Partnership is in the process of assessing the impact on its financial statements from the adoption of the new guidance and determining the period in which the new guidance will be adopted.

 Leases.
 In February 2016, the FASB issued ASU No. 2016-02, "Leases."
-This ASU amends existing guidance to require entities that lease assets to recognize the assets and liabilities for the rights and obligations created by those leases on the balance sheet.
+This ASU, as subsequently updated, amends existing guidance to require entities that lease assets to recognize the assets and liabilities for the rights and obligations created by those leases on the balance sheet.
 The new guidance also requires additional disclosures about the amount, timing and uncertainty of cash flows from leases.
-The amendments in this ASU are effective for annual reporting periods beginning after December 15, 2018 (Fiscal 2020).
+The amendments in this ASU are effective for the Partnership for interim and annual periods beginning October 1, 2019 (Fiscal 2020).
 Early adoption is permitted.
-Lessees must apply a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
-The Partnership is in the process of assessing the impact on its financial statements from the adoption of the new guidance but anticipates an increase in the recognition of right-of-use assets and lease liabilities.
+Lessees must apply a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements unless an entity chooses the transition option in ASU 2018-11, "Leases: Targeted Improvements" which, among other things, provides entities with a transition option to recognize the cumulative-effect adjustment from the modified retrospective application to the opening balance of retained earnings in the period of adoption.
+We will adopt ASU No. 2016-02, as updated, effective October 1, 2019 and expect to elect the proposed transition option which would allow the Partnership to maintain historical presentation for periods before October 1, 2019.
+The Partnership has completed a preliminary assessment for evaluating the impact of the guidance and anticipates that its adoption will result in a significant amount of right-of-use assets and lease liabilities for leases in effect at the adoption date.
+The Partnership has begun implementation activities including accumulating contracts and lease data in formats compatible with a new lease management system that will assist with the initial adoption of the standard.